Kumodatsu/screentagger/README.md

-# screentagger
+# Screentagger
 A system to tag screenshots or other images with information about the contents, to easily find them later.